Environmental Initiatives, Sustainability & Compliance

 Sustainable Cities Network : Scottsdale is an active participant in the ASU Julie Ann Wrigley Global Institute of Sustainability’s Sustainable Cities Network.
 The City of Scottsdale is an active Network member and a Steering Committee leader.
 In 2012 Michael Crow presented the Network’s Steering Committee Cities with the ASU President’s Award for Sustainability.

-Low Impact Development Toolkit : Scottsdale is progressively attempting to install in capital projects Low Impact Development (LID) and Green Infrastructure (GI) as a method of stormwater control, water harvesting, and cleansing for the first flush requirements of the City’s Floodplain Ordnance.
+Greater Phoenix Green Infrastructure Handbook – Low Impact Development Details for Alternative Stormwater Management : Scottsdale is progressively attempting to install in capital projects Low Impact Development (LID) and Green Infrastructure (GI) as a method of stormwater control, water harvesting, and cleansing for the first flush requirements of the City’s Floodplain Ordnance.
 Working through the ASU Sustainable Cities Network, Scottsdale has embraced the concepts found in the Low Impact Development Toolkit developed for the cities of Mesa and Glendale.

-OEI also supports the City Council appointed citizen Environmental Quality Advisory Board (EQAB).
-This Board is tasked with advising the Council on issues relating to environmental quality and on the prioritization of future environmental activities and programs; and assist council by providing nominations for any environmental achievement awards established by the Council.
-The Board may also provide assistance to staff in the development of contacts that may result in coordinated efforts between the public and private sectors to address environmental concerns.
+OEI also supports the City Council appointed citizen Scottsdale Environmental Advisory Commission (SEAC).
+This Commission is tasked with advising the Council by making recommendations on issue relating to the preservation and enhancement of the environment in the City of Scottsdale, taking into consideration Scottsdale's commitment to a balance of environmental, economic, and social sustainability, including both short-and long-term impacts.
+The Commission advises on the development and prioritization of current and future City environmental quality and environmental sustainability initiatives, plans, activities and programs.
+The Commission may also provide assistance to staff in the development of contacts that may result in coordinated efforts between the public and private sectors to address environmental concerns.

-EQAB Environmental Achievement Recognition Program (PDF) : This EQAB program honors exceptional environmental achievements within the Scottsdale community.
+Environmental Achievement Recognition Program: This program honors exceptional environmental achievements within the Scottsdale community.
 Candidates for the Environmental Achievement Recognition Award may include businesses, organizations and other Scottsdale-based entities.

-Idling Gets You Nowhere (PDF) : An EQAB campaign to reduce tail pipe pollution in our community, Idling Gets You Nowhere is being utilized in multiple City publications to get the word out that everyone who drives can make a positive difference in the air we breathe.
+Idling Gets You Nowhere (PDF) : A campaign to reduce tail pipe pollution in our community, Idling Gets You Nowhere is being utilized in multiple City publications to get the word out that everyone who drives can make a positive difference in the air we breathe.